jenniferwagner18/brightspace-etl-dataflows/survey-responses.md

 ## Return All Survey Responses

-To create the ETL Workflow in Domo Analytics:
+To create the ETL data flow in Domo Analytics:

 1. Start with Survey Attempts, filter by the specific SurveyId (hover over survey name in the course and get the ID from the URL)
 2. Inner join with Users on UserId to get students' names